diogocavilha/fancy-git/README.md

 # After installing

-1. Change your terminal font to "SourceCodePro+Powerline+Awesome+Regular".
+1. Change your terminal font to "Sauce-Code-Pro-Nerd-Font-Complete-Windows-Compatible.ttf".
    It's necessary only if you're using one of the fancy styles for rendering the icons properly.
 2. Restart your terminal.